hall-of-code/hyplot/readme.md

 # HyPlot Documentation
 !!
-THIS PROJECT IS ONLY A NON-WORKING IDEA!
+THIS PROJECT IS ONLY A NON-WORKING IDEA

-HyPlot is an Plot-Plugin/CityBuild-Plugin for Hytale.
+HyPlot is not jet an Plot-Plugin/CityBuild-Plugin for Hytale.

 The Plugin includes:
 - Secure Database Storage (using SQLite and MySQL)